Snowbirds (aerobatic team): Aircraft replacement

 The Government of Canada had plans to replace the Tutors with new aircraft between 2026 and 2035 via the Snowbird Aircraft Replacement Project whose aim was "to satisfy the operational requirement to provide the mandated Government of Canada aerobatic air demonstration capability to Canadian and North American audiences".
 The preliminary estimated cost was $500 million to $1.5 billion.
 Official sources were quoted: "The chosen platform must be configurable to the 431 (AD) Squadron standard, including a smoke system, luggage capability and a unique paint scheme.
 The platform must also be interchangeable with the training fleet to ensure the hard demands of show performances can be distributed throughout the aircraft fleet."
 However, the Snowbird Aircraft Replacement Project was discontinued and replaced by the Tutor Life Extension Program implemented by a contractor (L3Harris) that is meant to extend the use of the Tutor fleet to 2030.
 The Tutors will receive modernized avionics to comply with regulations and permit the team to continue flying in North America.
 The Tutors’ escape system, which includes parachutes and harness will also be upgraded, and canopy designs will be assessed.

 A 2024 decision by the Department of National Defence to consider retiring costly older equipment will affect the Snowbirds.
 The defence minister is concerned that the Tutor has finally “aged out” and mentioned that the aircraft is “well past its utility.”
 The minister is also concerned about safety issues.
 The government intends to keep the Snowbirds, albeit with better aircraft.
 The defence minister has asked the RCAF to start searching for a potential replacement aircraft and the Department of National Defence is in the process of "examining a number of capabilities".

+On 19 May 2026, Defence Minister David McGuinty announced that the Snowbirds will be grounded following the 2026 flying season until new aircraft, turbo-prop Swiss-made CT-157 Siskin II trainers, are substituted and air crew readied for them by 2030 or later.